 In addition to the required courses listed above, students must also complete a total of 15-hours volunteering with youth in select STEM education/outreach organizations.
 (Sites include CU Science Discovery, CU Fiske Planetarium, WOW!
 Children’s Museum, Destination Imagination, Butterfly Pavilion, Thorne Nature Experience, Rocky Mountain Arsenal National Wildlife Refuge - Environmental Education Assistant or Leader, and Science Fair judging.)

-Student Eligibility: Degree-seeking students majoring in Math, Science, or Engineering (through Engineering Plus) are eligible to enroll in the STEM Education Certificate.
+Student Eligibility: Degree-seeking students majoring in Math, Science, or Engineering (through Integrated Design Engineering) are eligible to enroll in the STEM Education Certificate.
 At completion, students must have an overall GPA of 2.75, and maintain at least a 3.0 GPA in the STEM Education Certificate courses.

 Many of the courses included in the STEM Education Certificate are also applicable to the curriculum for obtaining licensure in secondary math or science; thus, students who decide to pursue a STEM secondary teaching license will be able to do so in a timely manner (~2 additional semesters + student teaching).

-The STEM Education Certificate will be an integral part of the CU Teach Program, which includes a supportive community of students, master teachers, and mentor teachers.
-Data compiled by the School of Education show that CU Teach Step-1 participants—even if they do not ultimately attain teacher licensure—have a 10% greater likelihood of completing their STEM degree at CU than non-participants.
+The STEM Education Certificate is an integral part of the CU Teach Program, which includes a supportive community of students, teaching professors, and mentor teachers.
+Data compiled by the School of Education show that CU Teach Step 1 participants—even if they do not ultimately attain teacher licensure—have a 10% greater likelihood of completing their STEM degree at CU than non-participants.
 Additionally, students are increasingly interested in interdisciplinary and customized programs that bring together resources from multiple disciplines.
 The STEM Education Certificate is a collaborative venture between the School of Education, the College of Engineering and Applied Science, and the College of Arts and Sciences and focuses on creating learning environments that support the sharing of diverse perspectives in the process of solving interesting and relevant mathematical, scientific, and engineering problems.